Summary

 Treatment

 Deciding on the correct treatment for your epilepsy is important and requires specialist expertise.
-It is common for people in their later years to have other health conditions which require medications.
-Your specialist will consider these factors in developing your epilepsy treatment plan.
+It is common for people in their later years to have other health conditions that require medications.

 - Anti-seizure medication (ASM)